---homology-groups/-hm A text file with homology group node identifiers, seperated by a comma.
+<databasedirectory></databasedirectory> Path to the database root directory. <homologyfile></homologyfile> A text file with homology group node identifiers, seperated by a comma.

---phenotype/-ph A phenotype name, used to identify gene clusters shared by all phenotype members.

---value The number of allowed nucleotides between two neighbouring genes (default is 1 MB).

---gap-open/-go When constructing the clusters, allow a number of genes for each cluster that are not originally part of the input groups (default is 0).

---core-threshold Lower the threshold (%) for a group to be considered (soft) core (default is the total number of genomes found in the groups, not a percentage).

---mode ignore-copies Duplicated and co-localized genes no longer break up clusters.
+include/-i Only include a selection of genomes. exclude/-e Exclude a selection of genomes. phenotype/-p A phenotype name, used to identify gene clusters shared by all phenotype mem- bers. nucleotides The number of allowed nucleotides between two neighbouring genes (default is 1 MB). gap-open When constructing the clusters, allow a number of genes for each cluster that are not originally part of the input groups (default: 0). core-threshold Lower the threshold (%) for a group to be considered (soft) core (default is the total number of genomes found in the groups, not a percentage). ignore-duplications Duplicated and co-localized genes no longer break up clusters.

-''' $ pantools locate_genes -dp tomato_DB -hm phenotype_groups.csv $ pantools locate_genes -dp tomato_DB -hm unique_groups.csv --value 5000 -go 1 $ pantools locate_genes -dp tomato_DB -hm accessory_groups.csv --core-threshold 95 -go 1 '''